ravendb/docs/docs/consumer/querying/static-indexes/defining-static-index.markdown

 {CODE static_indexes2@Consumer\StaticIndexes.cs /}

-.. note:
-    The `DatabaseCommands` object is available from both the session object _and_ the `IDocumentStore` object.
+### Note: The `DatabaseCommands` object is available from both the session object _and_ the `IDocumentStore` object.

-An alternative approach is to create a class which is derived from `AbstractIndexCreationTask<>`, and populating the required fields in its constructor.
+An alternative approach is to create a class which is derived from `AbstractIndexCreationTask<T>`, and populating the required fields in its constructor.
 This is very useful when you have many indexes to maintain, so you can keep each index in its own class, and pass them all in one line of code (assuming they all reside in the same assembly), like so:

     Raven.Client.Indexes.IndexCreation.CreateIndexes(typeof(MyIndexClass).Assembly, documentStore);

-The recommended way of creating static indexes is by using `AbstractIndexCreationTask`.
+The recommended way of creating static indexes is by using `AbstractIndexCreationTask<T>`.

 ## Putting indexes into practice